firesim/firesim/README.md

     ./sw-manager.py -c CONFIG.json build

 To run on qemu:
-  ./sw-manager.py -c CONFIG.json
+  ./sw-manager.py -c CONFIG.json launch

 To run on spike:
-  ./sw-manager.py -c CONFIG.json -s
+  ./sw-manager.py -c CONFIG.json launch -s

 To run on FireSim:
 See the firesim documentation.